 The Steak House Format in a City Still Defining Its Categories

 Across European cities at Tirana's stage of restaurant market development, the steak house category tends to arrive in two waves.
 The first is casual: grilled-meat restaurants that approximate the format without committing to its technical demands around ageing, sourcing, and cut specification.
 The second is more deliberate: venues that price and present against regional or international peers and signal quality through supply chain choices rather than decor theatre.
-Where KOPE sits in that progression is leading understood by visiting rather than assumed from available data, but its presence on a residential street rather than a hotel lobby or tourist-facing boulevard suggests the latter ambition.
+KOPE appears to sit toward the more deliberate end of that progression, with a residential-street address rather than a hotel lobby or tourist-facing boulevard suggesting that ambition.

 For comparison within Tirana's current scene, Mullixhiu (Albanian Farmhouse) has built its reputation by taking Albanian culinary traditions seriously on their own terms, while addresses like EJAA MEDITERRANEAN and Chakra Restorant represent the city's broader move toward defined international formats.
 Hayal Et occupies a directly comparable position as a meat-focused address in the capital.
 KOPE operates in that peer cluster: restaurants that have chosen a specific culinary lane and built their service model around it.